yurijmi/icui/README.md

 end
 ~~~

-ICUI is dependent on jQuery and expects it to be already present.
+ICUI is dependent on jQuery and Moment.JS and expects them to be already present.

 Typically ICUI will be used with a hidden form field which contains as it's value the JSON representation of the IceCube schedule.
 Then the jQuery method `icui` should be called to instantiate ICUI.
 The form field will be updated automatically with a new JSON representation on form submission.

 For usage with AJAX the `icui.getData()` method must be called to get a native representation of the data.